AI-4-Sci/SciTweets/README.md

 # SciTweets

 <!-- Short Introduction what this repo is about -->
-This repository contains a dataset, annotation framework and code for the work "Resource: SciTweets - A Dataset and Annotation Framework for Detecting Scientific Online Discourse".
+This repository contains a dataset, annotation framework and code for the work "SciTweets - A Dataset and Annotation Framework for Detecting Scientific Online Discourse" published at CIKM2022.
 You can also download the dataset and annotation framework from https://doi.org/10.7802/2434.

 <!-- *TODO*: refer to our work before being published (e.g arxiv preprint)